grantj-re3/FlindersTheses-adt2equella/equella_oai_v0b/README_alma.md

 - Resource Management > Resource Configuration > Configuration Menu > Cataloging > Metadata Configuration
 - Profile: MARC21 Bibliographic > Normalization Processes tab
 - Click "Add Process"
-  * General Information tab
+  * [General Information tab]
-    - Profile name
-    - Profile description
+    - Profile name: Electronic Thesis Collection normalization
+    - Profile description: Normalize Electronic Thesis Collection imported from Equella QDC OAI
     - Status: Active
+    - Click Next
-  * Task List tab
+  * [Task List tab]
     - Select one or more processes from the Process List Pool section.
 Click "Add To Selection"
     - You can add more than one instance of the same process (eg. MarcDroolNormalization) to the Processes Selected section.
     - In the Processes Selected section, move processes as required (using up/down arrows)
+    - Click Next
-  * Task Parameters tab
+  * [Task Parameters tab]
     - For each Marc Drool Normalization entry, select a normalization rule via the Drools File Key list.
-  * Click Save
+    - Click Save

 ## Normalization rules